-Moreover, with the same set of 15\% center point annotations, our model consistently outperforms the WDA-Net (15\%) across all metrics in all three tasks.
-Our model also outperforms its UDA version by 2.4\% in Dice for EPFL Hippocampus$\rightarrow$MitoEM-R, 2.2\% for MitoEM-R$\rightarrow$MitoEM-H, and 1.1\% for MitoEM-H$\rightarrow$MitoEM-R. A more detailed comparison of our method with WDA-Net under varying amounts of point annotations is shown in Table \ref{tab:5} and in the following section.
+Moreover, using the same set of 15\% center point annotations, our model consistently outperforms WDA-Net (15\%) across all metrics for each of the three tasks.
+Additionally, our model (15\%) also outperforms its UDA version by 2.4\% in Dice for EPFL$\rightarrow$R, 2.2\% for R$\rightarrow$H, and 1.1\% for H$\rightarrow$R. A more detailed comparison of our method with WDA-Net, under varying amounts of point annotations, is presented in Table \ref{tab:5} and will be discussed in the following sections.

 Besides, our model significantly outperforms the SAM model and its interactive version, which uses additional point prompts during the testing stage.
-Note that the low performance of SAM indicates the large domain gap between the EM data and its training data.
-Although Med-SA, the adapted version of SAM using medical data, shows improved performance, its performance still significantly lower than ours.
-Even with all center-points, Med-SA (Interact) still shows much lower performance than our method.
+The poor performance of SAM highlights the large domain gap between the EM data and the training data of the SAM.
+Although Med-SA, the adapted version of SAM using medical data and the source EM data, shows improved performance, its performance is still significantly lower than ours.
+This is especially evident when fine-tuned with the small EPFL dataset.
+Even when using all center points, Med-SA (Interact) still shows much lower performance than our approach.

 \textbf{Visual comparison}.
-Figure \ref{fig:3} visually compares our method with WDA-Net (15\%), the UDA version of our method, and DA-ISC on all three tasks.
-As illustrated in Fig. \ref{fig:3}, our method shows significantly reduced false positives (shown in Red) and false negatives (shown in White).
+Figure \ref{fig:3} provides a visual comparison of our method with Med-SA (Interact), DAMT-Net, DA-ISC, and WDA-Net (15\%) on all three tasks.
+As illustrated in Fig. \ref{fig:3}, our method shows significantly reduced false positives (indicated in Red) and false negatives (indicated in White).
 As shown in the first row of the figures, our method demonstrates a stronger ability to successfully segment large mitochondria of irregular shapes.